Thank you for supporting us! 🙏🐾 https://behaviorincontext.com/donate

 It can be incredibly helpful to generally have a good idea about what a rattlesnake will very likely do – will it: Run away?
 Go on defense?
 Try to strike? ...Or maybe if I behave in a certain way, will it not feel the need to strike, and it calmly slithers into the bucket so I can relocate it?

-These concepts translate to other dangerous and less-dangerous living beings - ESPECIALLY dogs, and their +20,000 year history of selective breeding for friendliness and cooperation with humans!
+These concepts translate to other dangerous and less-dangerous living beings - ESPECIALLY dogs, and their likely 15,000-40,000 year history of selective breeding for friendliness and cooperation with humans!

 In my experience, non-human animals are generally a lot simpler, straightforward, and much easier to understand, while a lot of humans (including myself!) can be very complicated and difficult to understand!
-Humans can be (among many other things) ...absolutely fascinating, and I am still learning a lot about understanding humans better!
+Humans can be (among many other things) ...absolutely fascinating, and I am still learning a lot about understanding humans better, especially myself!

-Ultimately, it is the humans who must advocate for the physical, mental, and emotional well-being of dogs - working with dogs has given me a lot of opportunities and motivation for improving my abilities to work with other humans!
+Ultimately, it is the humans who must advocate for the physical, mental, and emotional well-being of dogs - working with dogs has given me a lot of opportunities and motivation for improving my abilities to work with other humans, especially myself!

 With almost all wildlife, I observe from a distance that does not disturb them (as much as possible!), also maybe capture/shoot with a camera, before everybody goes their separate ways in peace.